DanEdens/gluetooth/readme.md

 # Gluetooth

-Keymapping bridge between HTML5 GamePad API.
+Bridge between HTML5 GamePad API and RobotJS.

-Originally used for making MOCUTE conttrollers play well with OpenEMU.
+Originally used for making MOCUTE controllers do a little more...

 Also includes some Bluetooth service probing tests for the Gear VR controller.